jambuur/APEDSK99/README.md

 CALL SDSK([1-3]): This subprogram displays the current DOAD mapping for the drive number provided.
 It does this by directly writing to VDP screen memory so no useful return value in a variable (yet) I'm afraid.

-Any unsuccessful CALL returns a generic "* INCORRECT STATEMENT" error so check syntax, DOAD name etc.
+Any unsuccessful CALL returns a generic "* INCORRECT STATEMENT" error so check syntax, DOAD name/length etc.

 One thing to keep in mind with Extended Basic is that DSR CALL's don't work from a running program, only from the "command prompt".
 TI BASIC is not that picky.